Healthy trees, one limb at a time

 - CURRENT TREE HEALTH: The golden rule of pruning is that you don’t stress an already distressed tree.
 Visible signs of stress include infection or infestation of the leaves and wood, and/or sending out suckers (knows as epicormic growth).
 If either of these are present, the aim is to return the tree to health before starting a regular pruning schedule.

 - TIME OF YEAR: Not all trees like to be pruned at the same time.
 Most deciduous trees only like to be pruned when their branches are bare of leaves.
-When pruning trees in summer, you need to be careful that the tree won’t be susceptible to sunburn.

 - WHAT TYPE OF PRUNING IS REQUIRED?